isaiahcolson/gazelle-color-theme/README.md

 These may not apply to you, so don't worry about what is posted in this section.

 1. Increment the version number in **package.json**.
-2. Use MAJOR.MINOR.PATH numbering system.
+2. Use MAJOR.MINOR.PATCH numbering system.

 ## If You Don't Like Something
 If you hate everything about this, then don't use it...